Eczema is a chronic skin disorder characterized by scaly and itchy rashes. Atopic dermatitis is the most common type.

 - Foods, such as eggs in a very young child.
 Always discuss with your health care provider first.

 - Wool, and other scratchy fabrics.
 Use smooth, textured clothing and bedding, such as cotton.

 - Sweating.
 Be careful not to over dress during warmer weather.

 - Strong soaps or detergents, as well as chemicals and solvents.

 - Sudden changes in body temperature and stress, which may cause sweating and worsen your condition.

 - Bathe less often and keep water contact as brief as possible.
 Short, cooler baths are better than long, hot baths.

-- Use gentle skin care cleansers rather than traditional soaps, and only on your face, underarms, genital areas, hands, and feet, or to remove visible dirt.
+- Use gentle skin care cleansers rather than traditional soaps.
+Use these products only on your face, underarms, genital areas, hands, and feet, or to remove visible dirt.